tburette/martingale/index.md

 ##Can't I just play once in a while with modest goals?

-Since playing with modest gains has high chances of success it might seem like a good idea to play a little at multiple occasions, enjoying high chances of success each time.
+Since stopping early  with modest gains has high chances of success it might seem like a good idea to play a little at multiple occasions, enjoying high chances of success each time.
 However this does not work.
-Even if each individual session has low odds of failure, if you keep playing you will sooner or later end up losing; wiping out previous gains in the process.
-Another way of understanding this is that playing a little multiple times turns into the equivalent of playing a lot once.
+Even if each individual session has low odds of failure, if you keep playing sessions, one of them will sooner or later end up in a failure; wiping out previous gains in the process.
+Another way of understanding this is that playing a little multiple times is equivalent to playing a lot once.

 <!--
 -argument: 'it works but don't do it too much'-> if it works, it works.